Potty Training Boys in only 3 Days – Tips, Tales and Takes

 We are getting there……..I think.

 Thanks for all the support and well wishes.
-Harry is a big boy now.
+H is a big boy now.

 The end of potty training – kind of

-We are 10 months down the road and Harry is an almost perfect potty man.
+We are 10 months down the road, and H is an almost perfect potty man.
 He takes himself to the bathroom, even in other people’s homes.
-He still has the odd night of accidents but we will take it.
-He is only three and it will happen eventually.
+He still has the odd night of accidents, but we will take it.
+He is only three, and it will happen eventually.

-The main point of this story is, the boot camp worked.
+The main point of this story is that the boot camp worked.
 The long weekend of poop worked.
-We changed our little man forever and when you take in the big picture, what is three days really?
+We changed our little man forever, and when you take in the big picture, what is three days really?

-It was fun, gross, tiring, amazing and I would not of missed it for the world.
+It was fun, gross, tiring, amazing, and I would not have missed it for the world.

 What’s your potty training story?

 Do you have a potty training story to share?
 I would love to hear it.
-Add a comment below or let me know on Facebook.
+Add a comment below.

 I leave you with this question.
 It’s been almost a decade since my tale of potty training, yet there always seems to be signs of boys missing the bowl.